 Alongside the Dardennes brothers (L’Enfant, The Kid with a Bike), she’s probably the most famous filmmaker to come out of Belgium.
 But her homeland doesn’t inform much of her work.
 After dropping out of film school she moved to New York.
 It was here she was inspired by the experimenta she saw at Anthology Film Archives (notably the work of Michael Snow), and made some of her earliest films, including Hotel Monterey and La Chambre (both 1972).
 Most of Jeanne Dielman’s work takes place in an interior setting, while many of Akerman’s films involve characters abroad, such as News from Home (1976) and Les Rendez-vous d’Anna (1978).

 Her later works use documentary to captures lives from around the world.
-D’Est (1993) is a haunting snapshot of Russia and East Europe filmed immediately after the collapse of Communism.
+D’Est (1993) is a haunting snapshot of Russia and eastern Europe filmed immediately after the collapse of communism.
 Sud (1999) considers the climate surrounding a racially motivated murder in American’s Deep South.
 In Là-bas (2006) she pays a troubling visit to Israel (Akerman is Jewish, and the daughter of Holocaust survivors).

 She revolutionised the portrayal of women and female desire on screen